deNBI/simpleVMWorkshop/part2.md

 Log in to the VM and verify that SimpleVM provisioned the VM correctly.

-1. Click on the Instances tab (Overview -> Instances) and open the "How to connect" dropdown.
+1. Click on the Instances tab (Overview -> Instances).
+After you have initiated the start-up of the machine, you should have been automatically redirected there.
+Now open the "How to connect" dropdown of your machine.
 Click on the theiaide URL which opens a new browser tab.
    ![](figures/howtoconnect.png)
 2. Click on `Terminal` in the upper menu and select `New Terminal`.
    ![](figures/terminal.png)